atlassian/react-beautiful-dnd/README.md

 type OnDragUpdateHook = (update: DragUpdate, provided: HookProvided) => void;
 ```

-This function is called whenever something changes during a drag.
+This hook is called whenever something changes during a drag.
 The possible changes are:

 - The position of the `Draggable` has changed
 - The `Draggable` is now over a different `Droppable`